hariniisathappan/PCOS_Classification_Using_Machine_Learning/README.md

 ## 👩‍💻 Author

-**Harini S** — Division of Bioinformatics, SASTRA Deemed University, Thanjavur
+**Harinii S** — School of Chemical and Biotechnology, Division of Bioinformatics, SASTRA Deemed to be University, Thanjavur

 ---